-The Adult & Continuing Education Center at York County School of Technology (YCST) recognizes that social media can be a useful tool.
+The Adult & Continuing Education Center at YCST recognizes that social media can be a useful tool.
 However, use of social media also presents certain risks and carries with it certain responsibilities.
 To assist students in making responsible decisions about the use of social media, the following guidelines are established for appropriate use of social media.